Armindo Sieb: Greuther Fürth

 On 24 June 2022, Sieb signed a three-year contract until 2025 with 2.
-Bundesliga club Greuther Fürth, however Bayern Munich secured an exclusive future buy-back option.
+Bundesliga club Greuther Fürth, with Bayern Munich securing an exclusive future buy-back option.

 Return to Bayern Munich and loan to Mainz 05

-On 1 July 2024, Sieb moved back to Bayern Munich on a contract until 2027 for a €1.5 million estimated fee and immediately joined fellow Bundesliga club Mainz 05 on a two-year loan.
+On 1 July 2024, he moved back to Bayern Munich on a contract until 2027 for a €1.5 million estimated fee, and immediately joined fellow Bundesliga club Mainz 05 on a two-year loan.

+Los Angeles FC

+On 13 August 2026, Sieb transferred permanently to Major League Soccer club Los Angeles FC, signing a contract through the 2028–29 season with a club option through 2029–30.

 International career

-Armindo Sieb is of German and Mozambican Malagasy roots through his parents.
+He is of German and Mozambican Malagasy roots through his parents.
 Sieb began his youth international career with Germany's under-16 team, making ten appearances and scoring two goals from 2018 to 2019.
 He made nine appearances and scored six goals for the under-17 team, and appeared twice for the under-18 team.